blueset/trmnl-recipes/public-recipe-stats/README.md

 - Keyword (only if Selection is Keyword, defaults to show everything)
 - Author ID (only if Selection is Author ID, defaults to your own user ID)
 - Selected IDs (only if Selection is Selected IDs)
-- Layout in full view (Large, Small)r
+- Layout in full view (Large, Small, Gallery)